GothicAi/Instaboost/README.md

 * **yolact:** Checkout [yolact](yolact)

-*Since these two frameworks may continue updating, codes in this repo may be a little different from their current repo.*
+*Since these frameworks may continue updating, codes in this repo may be a little different from their current repo.*

 ## Use InstaBoost In Your Project